sunfounder/pironman5-mini/docs/source/set_up/set_up_home_assistant.rst

    .. image:: img/home_start_pironman5.png
       :width: 90%

 #.
-Now you can click **OPEN WEB UI** to open the Pironman 5 web page.
+Now you can click **OPEN WEB UI** to open the Pironman 5 Mini web page.
 You can also check the option to display the Web UI in the sidebar.
-This will allow you to see the Pironman 5 option in the left sidebar of Home Assistant, and click to open the Pironman 5 page.
+This will allow you to see the Pironman 5 Mini option in the left sidebar of Home Assistant, and click to open the Pironman 5 Mini page.

    .. image:: img/home_web_ui.png
       :width: 90%